Pollora/documentation/discovery.md

 - **Zero overhead** on classes without the attribute
 - **No reflection cost** for fully skipped classes (`#[SkipDiscovery]` without `except`)
 - Reflection is only loaded when `except` is used, to read the parameter values

+Config-level exclusions (`skip_classes`, `skip_paths`) are also checked at the same early stage — no reflection is triggered for excluded classes.

 ## API Usage